 What is self esteem?
 Some people think self esteem is feeling good about yourself.
-But self esteem is more than that.
+But self esteem is more than that- its a feeling in your heart that you are happy with the type of person you choose to be.

-Self esteem is something that must come from inside your own heart.
-Self esteem doesn't come from someone giving you a trophy or telling you you're great.
+Self esteem comes from your own choices-- you can't get it from someone giving you a trophy or telling you you're great.
 Self esteem is about believing in your heart that you are able to make choices you are proud of, and that even when you make a mistake, you are still worth loving.

-When you make choices that aren't inline with your core values, like lying, cheating, or being mean to people, you may feel shame or guilt, so you feel wrong inside yourself.
-You aren't proud of your choices.
+When you make choices that are not in-line with your core values (choices that are "wrong")-- like lying, cheating, or being mean to people-- you may "wrong" inside yourself.
+When you aren't proud of your choices, that leads to low self-esteem.

-So what is self esteem?
 Self-esteem grows inside you as you make choices you can be proud of.
 Each time you face a challenge in life, and you make a choice you can be proud of (a choice that feels right inside), you build self esteem.
-You learn more and more, in your heart, that you are able (competent) to handle life in a way you can be proud of- and that is a big part of what self esteem is.
+You learn more and more, in your heart, that you are able to handle life in a way you can be proud of- and that is a big part of what self esteem is.

-People who hurt others or put other people down are actually not acting in line with core human values, so really, they are showing a lack of self-esteem, or low esteem.
+People who hurt others or put other people down are actually not acting in line with core human values, the things that make us feel good about ourselves on the inside.
+So really, bullys and braggers are often revealing their lack of self-esteem, or low esteem.

-Each time you try something new and prove to yourself you can do it, you are building self esteem.
+Each time you try something new and prove to yourself you can persevere, you are building self esteem.

 Each time you face a difficult situation and make a choice that is in line with what you believe is right, you build self esteem.